TudorUlmeanu/checkout-com/README.md

 ## payment-gateway
 Use */payment* endpoint to create an *authorisation*

-Once the *authorisation* is completed it automatically creates a *settle Transaction*
+Once the *authorisation* is completed it automatically creates a *Settle Transaction*

 ## Documentation
 # Project: checkout-com-postman